open-telemetry/oteps/text/0049-metric-label-set.md

 ## Explanation

 Metric instrument APIs which presently take labels in the form `{ Key: Value, ... }` will be updated to take an explicit `LabelSet`.
-The `Meter.Labels()` API method supports getting a `LabelSet` from the SDK, allowing the programmer to acquire a pre-define label set.
+The `Meter.Labels()` API method supports getting a `LabelSet` from the SDK, allowing the programmer to acquire a pre-defined label set.
 Here are several examples of `LabelSet` re-use.
 Assume we have two instruments:

 ```golang
 var (